Biggus22/DCS-BIOS-Manager/README.md

     There are options to log to an external file, start when Windows starts, minimize to the system tray on close, and start minimized.
 The application log box will show you the digital inputs coming from your devices.

-Current Status & Notes

-    Analog inputs are currently untested and will be checked shortly.
     This software is to be used at your own risk.

 License